MicrosoftDocs/win32/desktop-src/winmsg/wm-destroy.md

-﻿---
+---
-Description: 'Sent when a window is being destroyed.
-It is sent to the window procedure of the window being destroyed after the window is removed from the screen.' ms.assetid: '089c0645-199b-4a90-9cbc-740f0cf3267d'
+Description: Sent when a window is being destroyed.
+It is sent to the window procedure of the window being destroyed after the window is removed from the screen. ms.assetid: 089c0645-199b-4a90-9cbc-740f0cf3267d
-title: 'WM\_DESTROY message'
+title: WM\_DESTROY message
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # WM\_DESTROY message